 Your car might pull to one side when you brake if there is a problem with a caliper.
 It could also wobble or vibrate when you brake if your rotors are wearing down unevenly.
 You’ll feel the movement underneath your foot or your hands.
 If the brakes are causing the vibration, it’s usually felt on the brake pedal or steering wheel.
 You may also feel your brake pedal sink underneath your foot, which is never a good thing.
 It should always give you the same resistance.
 It shouldn’t feel spongy.

 Finally, your brakes might begin to leak brake fluid if you have a problem with your brake lines or master cylinder.
 Brake fluid is slick – very oily – and is usually light brown.
 If the brakes overheat, you’ll notice a chemical smell.
 This hot, burning smell signals danger.
 Brakes that overheat cause the fluid to boil and boiling brake fluid will cause brake failure.
 It’s best to pull over and call for a tow.

-Call Heath’s Auto Service is located in Flagstaff, AZ, at 928-214-8150.
+Call Heath’s Auto Service is located in Flagstaff, AZ.
 We’ll inspect your brakes, find what’s wrong, and recommend an affordable solution.